rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 Ultimately, we'll use middleware to try to understand what users are saying with regular expressions first, and if we can't, we'll call LUIS.
 If we still can't, then we'll drop down to a generic "I'm not sure what you mean" response, or whatever you put for "ReplyWithConfused."

-In "Startup.cs", below the "Add middleware" comment within `ConfigureServices`, add the following:
+In "Startup.cs", below the "Add middleware below" comment within `ConfigureServices`, add the following:
 ```csharp
                 var middleware = options.Middleware;